Charles Hawtrey (actor, born 1914): Later life and career

-Although the "Carry On" films made a handsome return for their producer, Peter Rogers, the cast were not well remunerated, commonly receiving a standard fee of £5,000 per film.
-Hawtrey used public transport to get to and from work and was once given a lift to Pinewood Studios by Laurence Olivier.
-Requested to embrace Barbara Windsor at a meeting with the press, Hawtrey hurriedly left the room requesting a man in her place.
+Although the Carry On films made a handsome return for their producer, Peter Rogers, the cast were not well remunerated, commonly receiving a standard fee of £5,000 per film.
+Hawtrey used public transport to get to and from work, and was once given a lift to Pinewood Studios by Laurence Olivier.
+Requested to embrace Barbara Windsor at a meeting with the press, Hawtrey hurriedly left the room, requesting a man in her place.

 Hawtrey moved in 1968 to Deal, in Kent, reputedly because of the sailors at the local naval base.
 He lived at 117 Middle Street, Deal, where he remained until his death.
 There is a small commemorative blue plaque on the front exterior wall of this property to identify his former residence.
 Hawtrey cut an eccentric figure in the small town, becoming well known for promenading along the seafront in extravagant attire, waving cheerfully to the fishermen and for frequenting establishments patronised by students of the Royal Marines School of Music.

 In 1970, he appeared with Sid James in the South African film Stop Exchange.
 He made an appearance in Grasshopper Island (ITV 1971), a children's programme, alongside Patricia Hayes, Julian Orchard, Tim Brooke-Taylor and Frank Muir.
-Filmed in Wales and Corsica, this adventure series featured three small brothers nicknamed Toughy, Smarty and Mouse who run away to find an uninhabited island.
+Filmed in Wales and Corsica, this adventure series featured three small brothers nicknamed Toughy, Smarty and Mouse, who run away to find an uninhabited island.

 Hawtrey's last film was Carry On Abroad (1972), after which he was dropped from the series.
 Hoping to gain higher billing, Hawtrey withdrew from a television programme, Carry On Christmas, in which he was scheduled to appear, giving just a few days' notice.
-Peter Rogers, the producer of the "Carry On" films and shows, said "He became rather difficult and impossible to deal with because he was drinking a lot.
+Peter Rogers, the producer of the Carry On films and shows, said "He became rather difficult and impossible to deal with because he was drinking a lot.
 We used to feed him black coffee before he would go on.
 It really became clear that we were wasting time".
-Hawtrey's alcohol consumption had noticeably increased since Carry On Cowboy (1965), which was released the year his mother died.
+Hawtrey's alcohol consumption had noticeably increased since Carry On Cowboy (1965), which was released in the year his mother died.

-Without steady film work, Hawtrey performed in pantomime and summer seasons in the regions, playing heavily on his "Carry On" persona in such shows as Carry On Holiday Show-time and Snow White at the Gaiety Theatre, Rhyl in Wales (summer 1970), Stop it Nurse at the Pavilion Theatre, Torquay (1972) and Snow White and the Seven Dwarfs again at the Theatre Royal, Nottingham (April 1974).
+Without steady film work, Hawtrey performed in pantomime and summer seasons in the regions, playing heavily on his Carry On persona in such shows as Carry On Holiday Show-time and Snow White at the Gaiety Theatre, Rhyl (summer 1970), Stop it Nurse at the Pavilion Theatre, Torquay (1972), and Snow White and the Seven Dwarfs again at the Theatre Royal, Nottingham (April 1974).
 His last pantomime season was Christmas 1979.

 Hawtrey also played parts in a series of radio plays about a criminal gang written by Wally K. Daly for the BBC, alongside Peter Jones, Lockwood West and Bernard Bresslaw.
 These were Burglar's Bargains (1979), A Right Royal Rip-off (1982) and The Bigger They Are (1985).